jwlei/dat110-oblig1-Network-programming/README.md

 In this task you will implement a light-weight RPC middleware on top of the messaging layer.
 The RPC layer is also based on a client-server architecture in which the client-side is able to perform remote procedure calls on objects located on the server-side.

 The basic idea of RPC is that a process can execute method (procedure) calls over the network on remote objects residing inside other processes.
-This is illustrated in the figure below in which a client invokes a method on a local-object (also called a stub/proxy) object while actual execution of the body of the method takes place in the remote object located on another machine and implementing the actual functionality of the method
+This is illustrated in the figure below in which a client invokes a method on a local-object (also called a stub/proxy) object while actual execution of the body of the method takes place in the remote object located on another machine and implementing the actual functionality of the method.

 ![](assets/markdown-img-paste-20200124152725863.jpg)